wso2-extensions/mi-connector-bigquery/docs/datasets.md

 ### Sample configuration

-Follow the steps given belwo to connect to BigQuery using the init operation and the getDataset operation.
+Follow the steps given below to connect to BigQuery using the init operation and the getDataset operation.

 1. Create a sample proxy as follows: